allanreda/myldretid-kbh.dk/README.md

 The cross validations were run with 10, 5, and 3 folds to ensure that the model performance remained consistent across different data splits and sample sizes.
 All models were trained and evaluated using the exact same dataset, and performance was compared using RMSE, MSE, MAE, and R².
 The **Extra Trees Regressor** proved to be the best overall performer across all evaluation parameters and cross validation setups.
 Based on these results, it was selected as the final model.

-Seen below is the benchmark for the models trained on the dataset for the afternoon rush hour to predict the next two rush hours.
+Example: The benchmark for the models trained on the dataset for the afternoon rush hour to predict the next two rush hours.
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/5022ea88-00a2-4520-8e80-7c4775972cd9" />

 ### Feature Importances